kellijohnson-NOAA/git-references/citations/_topics.md

 ## EBFM
 An ecosystem-based approach to fisheries management goes beyond the effects of fishing.
+Various definitions mean different things, although they are often used interchangeably.
+EBM refers to the entire ecosystem, and not just fisheries.
+Whereas, EBFM pertains to how fisheries operate within the ecosystem, and is often considered in a fisheries ecosystem plan.
+EBFM takes a coordinated approach for all fisheries within a management system and attempts to provide society with the most benefits by looking at more than just yield (e.g., diversity, resilience, or socio-economic indicators).
+Lastly, EAFM is the most narrow, excluding SSFM, and pertains to how the ecosystem affects the fish stock of interest.
+The stock is still managed through BRPs, though they may be influenced by environmental indices or informed by multi-species models.
+Additionally, EAFM can provide context to unmodelled uncertainty surrounding BRP or future management decisions, particularly in a MSE.
+Regardless of what species is being managed or which framework is being used to manage it, fisheries management and ecosystem management are both concerned about productivity, and the more that is known about the productivity of marine fishes in various environments and under various anthropogenic stressors the better informed management will be.

 ### Bottom trawling
 The physical contact of bottom-trawl fisheries with the seabed can lead to